wagtail/releases.wagtail.org/README.md

 Wagtail’s CircleCI continuous integration [triggers publication of nightly releases](https://github.com/wagtail/wagtail/blob/main/.circleci/trigger-nightly-build.sh).
 Those releases are shared on the [nightly releases index](https://releases.wagtail.org/nightly/index.html).

+## Infrastructure

+`releases.wagtail.org` (and the legacy `releases.wagtail.io`) is hosted in an S3 bucket (named `releases.wagtail.io`).
+ACLs are used to mark files as public.

+For additional security and performance, CloudFront is used to globally cache requests.
+CloudFront handles TLS termination, HTTPS redirects, compression and caching.

 ## Deploying changes

 To deploy changes in this repository, run the `deploy.py` script using `uv`: